-- loss of key customers or employees; - failure to maintain the quality of services that our company has historically provided; - diversion of management's attention from the day-to-day business of our company as a result of the need to deal with the foregoing disruptions and difficulties; and - the added costs of dealing with such disruptions.
+- loss of key customers or employees; - failure to maintain the quality of services that our Company has historically provided; - diversion of management's attention from the day-to-day business of our Company as a result of the need to deal with the foregoing disruptions and difficulties; and - the added costs of dealing with such disruptions.

 In addition, because most of our clinical laboratory testing is performed under arrangements that are terminable at will or on short notice, any such interruption of or deterioration in our services may result in a customer's decision to stop using us for clinical laboratory testing.
-We cannot assure you that we will be able to retain key technical and management personnel or that we will realize the anticipated benefits of the LabOne acquisition, either at all or in a timely manner.
-Additionally, as part of our growth strategy, we may in the future acquire additional clinical laboratories or other healthcare-related businesses, which could have integration risks.